 2. Scotland, Hogmany

-One of the best places to go for new years in the UK is Edinburgh for the world-famous Hogmanay festival, celebrating the coming year.
+One of the best places to spend new years in the Europe is Edinburgh for the world-famous Hogmanay festival, celebrating the coming year.
 Not only does the traditional NYE song of Auld Lang Syne originate in Scotland, so do some of the biggest parties.
 So whilst the entire city may be buzzing with drinking, singing and generally being merry, there are some great traditions to be aware of.

 One Scottish NYE Tradition is first-footing; after the clock strikes midnight, locals will race to their home to be the first across their threshold for the new year.
 Another tradition is to take to the freezing winter waters of the Looney Dock in the early hours of New Years Day.
 What better way to sober up or fight off a hangover, right?

 Celebrations for Hogmanay typically last for three days, ending on the 2nd of January, so it certainly isn’t one of the faint-hearted.